-(a) To identify and promote the ongoing professional development of science technicians throughout New Zealand.
+(a) To identify and promote the ongoing professional development of Science Technicians

 (b) To encourage and promote links with the wider science and technology community.

-(e) To collect, analyse and disseminate information about science technicians in New Zealand and overseas schools.
+(e) To collect, analyse and disseminate information about Science Technicians in New Zealand and

-(g) To be available to consult with the Ministry of Education, Government agencies and other organisations on matters concerning science technicians.
+the Ministry of Education, Government agencies and other organisations on matters

-(i) To run the biennial conference of STANZ.
-This shall be hosted by regional groups.
+(i) To facilitate the running of any STANZ conference.
+These shall be hosted by regional groups.